bareos/bareos/docs/manuals/en/new_main_reference/source/chapter28/passiveclient.rst

 Usage
 -----

-To use this new feature, just configure **Passive**:sup:`Dir`:sub:`Client` =yes in the client definition of the |bareosDir|:
+To use this new feature, just configure **Passive**:sup:`Dir`:sub:`Client`\ =yes in the client definition of the |bareosDir|:

 .. code-block:: sh
    :caption: Enable passive mode in bareos-dir.conf

     Client {
        Name = client1-fd
        Password = "secretpassword"
-       Passive = yes
+       <input>Passive = yes</input>
        [...]
     }

-Also, prior to bareos version 15, you need to set **Compatible**:sup:`Fd`:sub:`Client` =no in the :file:`bareos-fd.conf` configuration file.
+Also, prior to bareos version 15, you need to set **Compatible**:sup:`Fd`:sub:`Client`\ =no in the :file:`bareos-fd.conf` configuration file.
 Since Bareos Version 15, the compatible option is set to no per default and does not need to be specified anymore.

 .. code-block:: sh
-    :caption: Disable compatible mode for the \bareosFd in bareos-fd.conf
+   :caption: Disable compatible mode for the |bareosFd| in bareos-fd.conf

     Director {
       Name = bareos-dir
       Password = "secretpassword"